svdrecbd/NEMESIS/ONBOARDING.md

       - `run.json` – parameters & environment snapshot
       - `taps.csv` – one row per tap (see schema below)
       - `video.mp4` – if recording was ON at any time
 8. **Stop Run** (or flip the physical switch off) when finished.
-Use `app/core/plotter.py` to generate rasters/plots.
+Use `app/core/plotter.py` or open a Data Tab to browse rasters, export CSVs, or delete artifacts.
 The app records the observed timing drift and saves a per-port calibration to `~/.nemesis/calibration.json`; future periodic runs automatically apply that factor so multi-hour sessions stay aligned with wall-clock seconds. **If the drift still exceeds 1 s/hour, treat as P0—see Reliable Timing section below.**

 > Still prefer the pre-NEMESIS serial console?
 Run `python tools/arduino_wrapper.py --port <your_port>`
 > to get the legacy single-character workflow inside the repo.
 The wrapper sends digits + newline